hneth/riskyr/README.md

 [1] Simon, H.A.
 (1996). *The Sciences of the Artificial* (3rd ed.).
 The MIT Press, Cambridge, MA. (p.
 132).

 [2] This notion of *risk* is typically contrasted with the wider notion of *uncertainty* in which options or probabilities are unknown or cannot be quantified.
-(See Gigerenzer and Gaissmaier, 2011, or Neth and Gigerenzer, 2015, this distinction and corresponding decision strategies.)
+(See Gigerenzer and Gaissmaier, 2011, or Neth and Gigerenzer, 2015, on this distinction and corresponding decision strategies.)

 [3] See Gigerenzer (2002, 2014), Gigerenzer and Hoffrage, U. (1995), Gigerenzer et al. (2007), and Hoffrage et al. (2015) for lots of similar problems.
 Also, Sedlmeier and Gigerenzer (2001) and Kurzenhäuser and Hoffrage (2002) report related training programs.